 In online interactions, identity can overcome physical restrictions or "settings": We can switch gender (a male choosing a female representation or vice versa), ethnicity, hair or skin color, and any other element of physical representation that defines us in the physical world.
-In online interactions, identity can overcome physical restrictions or "settings": We can switch gender (a male choosing a female representation or vice versa), ethnicity, hair or skin color, and any other element of physical representation that defines us in the physical world.
 For example, it is very common for people to switch gender to explore different variations of their online identities.